Vassah/CS61A/README.md

 I will assume this code is only of interest to me.
 Hence, I will use naming conventions that may look less readable, but are to me natural.
 This is not to be interpreted as laziness or obfuscatory naming, simply a well intentioned decision to write code in the manner I would write it if it were only ever seen by myself.

 As time goes on, I will be completing these in other languages, as well, simply as a way to build competency in those languages.
 At the moment there is only the original Python material and some Erlang.
-In the future I hope to write in Haskell, OCaml, Java, C, and Swift.
+In the future I hope to write in Haskell, OCaml, Clojure, Go, Erlang and Swift.

+This seems like kind of a fun way to go about familiarizing myself with other languages.